 Sometimes in lucha libre, you climb up on top of the ropes and scream a lot until the crowd yells, “JUST JUMP ON HIM ALREADY!”
 Then you try to jump on your opponent.
 But sometimes that doesn’t work and you fall on your face, which is funny.

 I still have no idea how you win lucha libre.
-I guess you just get tired and stop getting up after your opponent throws one too many little people at your head.
+I guess you just get tired and stop getting up after your opponent throws you down and jumps on your head one to many times.

 24 Hour Treasure

 I liked the lucha libre competition.
 However, I LOVED the Pink Power Ranger mask I bought for about 12 bucks from one of the mask shops outside the match.
-Sometimes I wear it around my apartment for no reason, just when I want to get in touch with my inner 6 year old.
+Sometimes I wear it around my apartment for no reason.

 After the match is over, your guide will either put you in a taxi, or take you back to your meeting point, whichever is closer to the hotel.
 Your 24 hours in Mexico City have finally come to a close.

+Final Note: Remember, just because my posts are about how to spend 24 hours in a city, that doesn’t mean you should ONLY spend 24 hours in a city.
 If you want to know how I put my travel itineraries together, just click here.
 If you have more than 24 hours in Mexico City check out my other itineraries for Mexico’s capital here and also here.
-If you have an extra 24 hours to spend with Chichen Itza, check out my other itinerary here.
-Finally, if you want to spend 24 hours in Merida click here.